tymyrddin/purple/source/docs/audits/resilience/rapid-resilience-review.md

    * Walk through the top risks in scenario format: “What happens if this breaks tomorrow?”
    * Map readiness gaps and decision points.
    * Encourage candid debate about risk appetite and priorities.
+   * The tabletop is not only a discussion.
+It is a behavioural test of whether leadership can make decisions under the conditions of a real event: who hesitates, which escalation paths are unclear, which stated risk appetite does not hold when a specific scenario is named.
+What the group does during the scenario is more informative evidence about organisational readiness than what they say they would do.

 3. Response alignment (onsite or remote, 1–2 hours)
    * Capture agreed actions and responsibilities.